Black Trakka Tracking Tunnels

 The Trakka consists of a lightweight polypropylene tunnel, a pre-inked tracking card for small animals (up to ferret size) and two U-shaped pins to secure the Trakka tunnel.
 Lures are placed on the ink-free section in the centre of the card.
 While an animal eats the lure, it stands on the inked section.
 Ink is then transferred from their feet to either end of the card where the tracks of the animal are recorded on the absorbent card.
 The tracks on this area do not smudge allowing for easy identification using the sample prints in our Trakka Guide.

-The Black Trakka can be used to identify many animals and insects including:
+The Black Trakka tracking tunnels and cards can be used to identify many animals and insects including:

 Black Trakka features include: